wunderkind2k1/ai-pdf-renamer/README.md

     - Needs a powerful system with ample memory
     - May not be suitable for all environments

+- **qwen2.5vl:7b** (for fast mode)
+  - Vision-language model capable of understanding images
+  - Used in fast mode for image-based processing
+  - Faster processing by avoiding OCR
+  - Hardware requirements:
+    - Requires significant system resources
+    - Needs a powerful system with ample memory
+    - GPU acceleration recommended

 Note: Resource usage varies depending on your system configuration, model quantization, and workload.
 If you're unsure about your system's capabilities, start with the default gemma3:1b model.

 To use a different model, specify it with the `-m` or `--model` option: